enonic/app-superhero-blog/README.md

 ## Documentation

 Comprehensive documentation for this module is being created.

 TODO: Write documentation and insert link
+TODO: Find the CSS bug that causes the part and layout names to display wrong when you add them.
+TODO: Finish the date meta data in various parts.
+TODO: Finish the dynamic classes and IDs in various parts.
+TODO: Create the tag cloud part

-TODO: Create the comments part
+TODO: Create the Meta part with login/out and stuff.
+TODO: Finish the comments part.
+TODO: Make a hidden comment manager page to approve or delete comments.